ilchos/Red-Teaming-Framework/README.md

 http://84.201.151.208:7860/

+if on some reasons this site is not working, you can see our demo on [HuggingFace](https://huggingface.co/spaces/3ndetz/AwesomeSafetyLeaderboard)

+(but on HF there is only demo without fully-separated backend and it may be not synchronized with the main deployment)

-You can upload your results here!
+You can also upload your results here!

 ## 🚀 Getting started